ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of ticks.
 Will always be 1 for the first layer (l = 0)

-.. function:: Hierarchy.getNumInputs(self)
+.. function:: Hierarchy.getNumIO(self)

-    Get the number of input layers to the hierarchy (number of IODescs).
+    Get the number of IO layers to the hierarchy (number of IODescs).

-    :rtype: (int32) number of input layers
+    :rtype: (int32) number of IO layers

 .. function:: Hierarchy.getNumDLayers(self, l)

     Get the number of decoder (top down) sub-layers at a given layer

     :param l: (int32) index of the layer.
 Must be greater than 0 as the first layer does not have regular decoders
-    :rtype: (int32) number of input layers
+    :rtype: (int32) number of decoder layers

 .. function:: Hierarchy.getNumEVisibleLayers(self, l)

     Get the number of visible (sub) layers of a encoder.
-This will be equal to Hierarchy.getTicksPerUpdate(l) for all l except for 0, where it will be equal to Hierarchy.getNumInputLayers()
+This will be equal to Hierarchy.getTicksPerUpdate(l) for all l except for 0, where it will be equal to Hierarchy.getNumIO()

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

 .. function:: Hierarchy.aLayerExists(self, i)

-    Determine whether there is a actor at the i-th input layer.
+    Determine whether there is a actor at the i-th IO layer.
 This will be True if the IODesc at index i was of type typeAction during initialization

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (boolean) True if exists, False otherwise

 .. function:: Hierarchy.setELR(self, l, lr)